dave4420/gen-elm-wrappers/README.md

 This isn’t in priority order yet and I’ve probably forgotten something.

-- Wrap it all up nicely in an NPM package that includes/downloads prebuilt binaries (like the `elm` NPM package does)
 - Support `Set`
 - Support type variables in key types
 - Support versions of `elm-community/dict-extra` before 2.4.0